ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 The help for each :ref:`command-line tool<command_line_tools>` lists available options for that tool.

-When you type something directly at the command line, you may feel that your hand-crafted values should override all others, but Ansible does not work that way.
-Command-line options have low precedence - they override configuration only.
-They do not override playbook keywords, variables from inventory or variables from playbooks.

-You can override all other settings from all other sources in all other precedence categories at the command line by  :ref:`general_precedence_extra_vars`, but that is not a command-line option, it is a way of passing a :ref:`variable<general_precedence_variables>`.

 Playbook keywords
 ^^^^^^^^^^^^^^^^^

 Any :ref:`playbook keyword<playbook_keywords>` will override any command-line option and any configuration setting.

-Within playbook keywords, precedence is probably the simplest, as it flows with the playbook itself; the more specific wins against the more general:
+Within playbook keywords, precedence flows with the playbook itself; the more specific wins against the more general:

 - play (most general)
 - blocks/includes/imports/roles (optional and can contain tasks and each other)